Skip to main content

 Description

-A striking and rare example of Caucasian tribal weaving, this 19th-century Kazak bagface features a dynamic freestyle squares pattern in rich tones of blue, brown, and red.
-Likely woven in the late 1800s, this compact textile may have originally served as a bagface—the decorated front of a tribal storage bag—or possibly as a small personal prayer rug.
+Beautful example of Caucasian village weaving, this 19th-century Kazak bagface features a dynamic freestyle squares pattern in rich tones of blue, brown, and red.
+Likely woven in the late 1800s.
+This compact hand-knotted rug may have originally served as a bagface—the decorated front of a tribal storage bag—or possibly as a small personal prayer rug.

 The geometric pattern, bold color palette, and improvisational layout showcase the authenticity and spontaneity of traditional Caucasian design.
-Its small size and strong visual presence make it ideal as textile wall art or a collectible centerpiece for display.
+Its small size and strong visual presence make it ideal as textile wall art or a collectible centerpiece for display on a table.

 Dimensions: 1’ 10' x 2″